 - A decision taken at a meeting of the Meteorological Committee on 29 April 1914 saw the Met Office accept responsibility for the official custodianship of met related records - to house the charts, weather diaries, original weather records, ships logs and met logs from expeditions.

 - The 1958 Public Records Act made the Lord Chancellor responsible for the selection and preservation of important public records and in a letter dated 3 May 1962 he designated the Met Office at Bracknell as the official national Place of Deposit for meteorological records.
 For the first time the Library and Archive were held in separate locations (the library at HQ and the Archive at Eastern Road and then Scott Building).

 - In 2003 the Library relocated to Met Office HQ in Exeter and in 2005 the National Meteorological Archive was opened to the public at Great Moor House - a building we share with Devon Heritage Centre.
 We now benefit from purpose built archive repositories and in 2011/12 National Meteorological Archive along with Devon Records Office achieved National Archive approval as a record repository for the first time.

 Our Mission and Policies

 The NMLA follows a range of guiding principles when carrying out our activities.
-These are described in a range of policies and related documents and follow guidance from The National Archives (TNA) and other related standards of good practice.
+These are described in a range of Our Policies and follow guidance from The National Archives (TNA) and other related standards of good practice.